Illustration of a residential townhouse in central London

 Practical tools for independent living are taught through hands-on experience.
 From budgeting to nutrition, these workshops equip clients with essential skills supporting long-term stability.

-Group or teenagers and young adults eating healthy lunch
+Teenagers and young adults sitting together and eating lunch

 Lunch